A view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 8 So the Lord scattered them from there over all the earth, and they stopped building the city.
 9 That is why it was called Babel – because there the Lord confused the language of the whole world.
 From there the Lord scattered them over the face of the whole earth.

-Where language originated is still considered by scientists to be an insoluble problem.
+Where language itself originated is still considered by scientists to be an insoluble problem.
 Where totally different languages came from is an even bigger problem.

+What a brilliant solution!
 What was the effect of a family group finding that they now spoke a totally different language to their next-door neighbours?
 (Reminiscent of Acts 2:4-12)

 Actually it had a devastating effect on their building plans.
 It also caused the different groups to now want to distance themselves from the ‘foreigners’ they could no longer understand, and actually start to disperse across the world.

-Before we look at chapter 10 in detail, look at verse 25:
+But before we look at chapter 10 in detail, look at verse 25:

 Two sons were born to Eber: